zainebpatel11/PRODIGY_CS_01/README.md

 How to Use
 Clone the repository or download the code.
-Run the script:
+Run the script: python main.py
-bash
-python main.py
 Follow the prompts to:
 Enter your message.
 Specify the shift value (integer).